Keloid: Genetics

 People who have ancestry from Sub-Saharan Africa, Asia, or Latin America are more likely to develop a keloid.
 Among ethnic Chinese in Asia, the keloid is the most common skin condition.
 In the United States, keloids are more common in African Americans and Hispanic Americans than European Americans.
 Those who have a family history of keloids are also susceptible since about 1/3 of people who get keloids have a first-degree blood relative (mother, father, sister, brother, or child) who also gets keloids.
 This family trait is most common in people of African and/or Asian descent.

-Development of keloids among twins also lends credibility to existence of a genetic susceptibility to develop keloids.
+The development of keloids among twins also lends credibility to the existence of a genetic susceptibility to develop keloids.
 Marneros et al. (1) reported four sets of identical twins with keloids; Ramakrishnan et al. also described a pair of twins who developed keloids at the same time after vaccination.
-Case series have reported clinically severe forms of keloids in individuals with a positive family history and black African ethnic origin.
+Case series have reported clinically severe forms of keloids in individuals with positive family history and black African ethnic origin.

 Pathology

 Histologically, keloids are fibrotic tumors characterized by a collection of atypical fibroblasts with excessive deposition of extracellular matrix components, especially collagen, fibronectin, elastin, and proteoglycans.
 Generally, they contain relatively acellular centers and thick, abundant collagen bundles that form nodules in the deep dermal portion of the lesion.
 Keloids present a therapeutic challenge that must be addressed, as these lesions can cause significant pain, pruritus (itching), and physical disfigurement.
 They may not improve in appearance over time and can limit mobility if located over a joint.

 Keloids affect all sexes equally, although the incidence in young female patients has been reported to be higher than in young males, probably reflecting the greater frequency of earlobe piercing among women.
 The frequency of occurrence is 15 times higher in highly pigmented people.
-People of African descent have increased risk of keloid occurrences.
+People of African descent have an increased risk of keloid occurrences.